llm-d-incubation/llm-d-rl/README.md

 --engines                 Comma-separated engine URLs (e.g., http://localhost:8000)

 Inference routing:
---epp-url                 EPP gateway URL for KV-cache-aware routing (e.g., http://envoy-gateway:80)
+--router-url              Inference router/gateway URL for prefix-cache-aware routing (e.g., http://envoy-gateway:80)
+--tokens-in               Send token-ID arrays in "prompt_token_ids" (default false = text in "prompt").
+                          Use true for direct-to-vLLM; leave false (default) when routing via gateway.
 ```

 When `--engine-selector` is set it takes precedence over `--engines`.
 Pods matching the selector are automatically registered when they become Ready and removed when deleted or NotReady.

-When `--epp-url` is set, `/v1/generate` requests are forwarded to the EPP-fronted gateway (Envoy Gateway) for KV-cache-aware, session-affinity routing.
-When unset, requests are dispatched directly to an engine from the pool (round-robin fallback for local development).
+When `--router-url` is set, `/v1/generate` requests are forwarded to the gateway for prefix-cache-aware, session-affinity routing.
+When unset, requests are dispatched directly to the first ready engine from the pool.

 ## Development